colugomusic/clog/README.md

 auto handle1 = data.add(Info{"Peter"}, Color{0.6f, 1.0f, 0.8f, 1.0f}, Geometry{56, 78});
 auto handle2 = data.add(); // If no arguments provided then data is default-initialized

 // Access/update a field.
-This incurs an std::unordered_map
+This incurs one std::unordered_map
 // lookup to translate from the handle to the internal index data.get<Info>(handle2).name = "Charlie";